dingqy/EEE102-Assessment4-Backstage/README.md

 ## Development Environment
 Visual Studio 2019 + SQLite + DB Brower for SQLite

+## Qt installation
+1. Right click the program in the Qt creator
+2. Choose Adding the library
+3. Choose the second option and add the sqlite3.lib
+4. Rebuild the program
+5. Change "test.db" into absolute path in the constructor of Console

 ## Update
 ### Version 1.2.0
 #### Date: 2019 / 05 / 17